colejarczyk/doc/userguide/segments/edit/segment_activate.rst

 3. To activate the segment click ``Inactive`` in the **Active** column.

-   The button in the column change to **Active** and appears as a red.
+   The button in the column changes to **Active** and appears as a red.

 .. note::